ivanxavier7/three.js/README.md

 ```

 #### 4.3.1 - Environment Map

-image of what's surrounding the scene
+Image of the surroundings of the scene, allows you to create realistic reflections on objects

 [Environment Map](https://hdri-haven.com/)